 On October 1, 2002, we acquired Intelogic Technologies GmbH ("Intelogic"), a privately-held German corporation.
-Intelogic is engaged in the design, manufacture and sale of positioner and docking hardware products used by semiconductor manufacturers.
-We acquired Intelogic to obtain technologies we believe will be beneficial to the further development of our positioner and docking hardware products, as well as to gain better access to the German ATE markets, where historically we have not been successful in increasing our market share.
-The purchase price consisted of a cash payment of \$395,000, plus transaction costs of approximately \$185,000.
-In addition, up to 200,000 shares of our stock will be issued to the seller if certain revenue targets are achieved during 2003 and 2004.
-Immediately after the acquisition, we made additional cash payments of \$190,000 to retire outstanding shareholder loans and bank debt.
-In connection with the acquisition, we recorded goodwill and other intangible assets of approximately \$710,000.
+Subsequent to our acquisition of Intelogic, we changed the company's name to INTESTLOGIC GmbH ("INTESTLOGIC").
+INTESTLOGIC is engaged in the design, manufacture and sale of positioner and docking hardware products used by semiconductor manufacturers.
+We acquired INTESTLOGIC to obtain technologies we believe will be beneficial to the further development of our positioner and docking hardware products, as well as to gain better access to the German ATE markets, where historically we have had difficulty in increasing our market share.
+The purchase price consisted of a cash payment of \$395,000, plus transaction costs of approximately